Designing and Supporting Dialogue and Mediation Processes

 - Inspire participants to promote change in their organizations’ approach to and practice on dialogue and mediation.

 The training is interactive in its character, focusing on skills-building.
 It highlights themes such as conflict analysis, basic communication and facilitation skills, frameworks of dialogue and mediation, and process design.
-During the training a number of different learning methods are used, including experience-sharing, theoretical input, plenary discussions group work, reflection, and, not at least, simulation exercises and role play.
-The conflict dynamics and peace process in Myanmar will be used as a case study throughout the 2016 course.
-However, participants do not need to have any specific knowledge of Myanmar.
+During the training a number of different learning methods are used, including experience-sharing, theoretical input, plenary discussions, group work, reflection, and, not at least, simulation exercises and role play.
+The conflict dynamics and peace process in Mali will be used as a case study throughout the 2017 course.
+However, participants do not need to have any specific knowledge of the country.

-Chris Spies is an independent conflict transformation consultant based in Stellenbosch, South Africa, who was involved in the anti-apartheid movement and peacebuilding in South Africa during the 1980s and 1990s.
-Chris has been a Peace and Development Advisor in Guyana, and has gained extensive experience in mediation, dialogue, facilitation and training over many years in various international and UN settings.
+Chris Spies, an independent conflict transformation consultant based in Stellenbosch, South Africa, who was involved in the anti-apartheid movement and peacebuilding in South Africa during the 1980s and 1990s.
+Chris has been a Peace and Development Adviser in Guyana, and has gained extensive experience in mediation, dialogue, facilitation and training over many years in various international and UN settings.
+Chris is currently facilitating intergenerational dialogues in South Africa and in 2013 he co-facilitated the “Finding Ways to Walk Together” dialogues in South Africa.
+He initiated the reflective practice “Unyoke Retreats for Peacebuilders” for international peacebuilders in Stellenbosch, South Africa.

-Emmanuel Bombande has been the Special Assistant to the Head of the UN Office for West Africa since October 2015.
-He is a peacebuilding practitioner with vast experience, including as a lead mediator in several intra communal mediation efforts in West Africa.
-Emmanuel is a member of the Advisory Board of the Ministry of Foreign Affairs and Regional Integration of the Republic of Ghana, and a co-founder and former Executive Director of the West Africa Network for Peacebuilding (WANEP).
+Emmanuel Bombande, a peacebuilding practitioner with vast experience, including as a lead mediator in several intra-communal mediation efforts in West Africa.
+He most recently served as the Deputy Foreign Minister of Ghana.
+Previous positions include being the Special Assistant to the Head of the UN Office for West Africa as well as member of the Advisory Board of the Ministry of Foreign Affairs and Regional Integration of the Republic of Ghana.
+Emmanuel is also a co-founder and former Executive Director of the West Africa Network for Peacebuilding (WANEP).

-Emma Leslie has worked on conflict transformation and peacebuilding throughout Asia since 1993.
+Dr. Emma Leslie, who has worked on conflict transformation and peacebuilding throughout Asia since 1993.
 In 2008, she founded the Centre for Peace and Conflict Studies in Cambodia, in which she holds the position of Executive Director.
-Emma actively supports peace processes across the region, particularly in Myanmar, and in the Philippines, as a consultant for Conciliation Resources and a member of the International Contact Group for the peace talks between the Government of the Philippines and the Moro Islamic Liberation Front.
+Emma actively supports peace processes across the region, particularly in Myanmar, and in the Philippines, as a consultant for Conciliation Resources and as a member of the International Contact Group for the peace talks between the government of the Philippines and the Moro Islamic Liberation Front.
+In 2016, Emma was awarded the Order of Australia, for significant service to international relations through the facilitation of a network of conflict transformation and peace practitioners in the Asia Pacific region.

-Tobias Petrelius is the Course Director and project leader within the Conflict Prevention in Practice Program at FBA.
-During the last three years, Tobias has been working in the Democratic Republic of the Congo with conflict transformation, first as Technical Adviser, embedded in a local Congolese NGO, and later as Conflict Analysis and Mediation Specialist for the DPKO Mission MONUSCO.
+Tobias Petrelius, the course director and project leader within the Conflict prevention in practice programme at FBA.
+Before joining FBA, Tobias worked three years in the Democratic Republic of the Congo with conflict transformation, first as Technical Adviser, embedded in a local Congolese NGO, and later as Conflict Analysis and Mediation Specialist for the DPKO Mission MONUSCO.

 The training will take place at the FBA training center at Sandö.
 Sandö is a small island on the river Ångermanälven, some 500 kilometers north of Stockholm.
 In order to reach the facility, all participants will take the train from Stockholm Arlanda airport to the city of Sundsvall, where they will be picked up by bus (catered by the FBA) and driven to the training center.